mauroservienti/Conferences/5 - Sagas.md

 * NSB05OrderManager
 * NSB05CustomerCare

+## Details

+### NSB05Customer

+Represents a front-end system that each time is run publishes a new event IShoppingCartCheckedout

 Once queues are created correctly endpoints can be run in any order.
 Generally speaking in production queues are created upfront at deploy time.